 Vacuum your dog: The current trend

 Be warned.
-Since most dogs fear the sound vacuums make, you try vacuuming your dog the first few times may be terrifying for your dog.
+Since most dogs fear the sound vacuums make, and likely will be terrified the first few times you try to use this method.
 Take your time and let your dog get used to the process.

 Introduce your vacuum

-Take small breaks during vacuuming.
+Take small breaks.
 This will give your dog a breather, and it will also let you search for places that you may have missed vacuuming.

 Use positive reinforcement and rewards

-Positive reinforcement is experimentally demonstrated to work best.
-Make sure your dog knows he’ll be rewarded for good conduct.
-Select treats he loves to compensate for the vacuum’s consistent sound and need to remain still through the whole procedure.
+Positive reinforcement works best.
+Ensure your dog knows he’ll be rewarded for good behavior.
+Select treats he loves to compensate for the noise and the need to remain still throughout the procedure.

-Keep treats nearby and reward your dog for being good during the grooming process.
-After a couple of times, your dog will understand show better behavior while being vacuumed.
+Keep treats nearby and reward your dog for being good during grooming.
+After a couple of times, your dog will understand and exhibit better behavior.

 Build up a routine